American Society of Plastic Surgeons

 • Excision: To remove the skin.

-• Extensor tendon: A tendon which serves to extend a bodily part.
+• Extensor tendon: A tendon that serves to extend a bodily part.

 • External incisions: Surgical incisions made on the surface of your skin.